Ousso11/LAE-DINO/README.md

 python LAE-Label/dets2odvg.py
 ```

-(Optional) If you want to see the RoI visualization, by querying the image in odvg format,
+(Optional) If you want to see the RoI visualization, by querying the image in odvg format.
+Converted to ODVG for easy visualization and processing.

 ```
 python LAE-Label/plot_bboxs_odvg_dir.py